 Great Falls is, in my opinion, a great place to raise kids.
 Outdoor activities along with a great school system are just a few of the many redeeming qualities of the area.

-The surrounding communities are smaller and somewhat a bit more unknown by the many who might travel through Great Falls, and they are no less interesting than Great Falls itself.
+The surrounding communities are smaller and somewhat of a bit more unknown by the many who might travel through Great Falls, and they are no less interesting than Great Falls itself.

 It’s these smaller surrounding communities that help influence the city of Great Falls, and the Fairfield Bench does it’s own fair share with regard to that influence.

 Recently, over the past few months, I’ve had the opportunity to work up on the Fairfield Bench.
 The Fairfield Bench is an area that’s not real known.
 It’s situated between Power and Fairfield, and extends from the Freezeout Lake area in the north, to the Ashuelot – Sun River area to the south.
 Depending on which direction you happen to be pointing on any given day on the Fairfield Bench, your wireless phone will give you a temperature reading from any one of 3 different locations — Fort Shaw, Power, or Fairfield (whichever cell phone tower your phone connects with first).